mietek/halcyon-website/pages/guide/index.md

 Setting environment variables is best done as part of a `.profile` script.

-#### Directories
+#### Base and prefix directories

-By default, Halcyon requires write access to the `/app` directory, which is where it builds or restores:
+By default, Halcyon requires write access to the `/app` directory.
+This is done for two reasons:

+1. `/app` is the default path to the base directory, defined by [`HALCYON_BASE`](/reference/#halcyon_base), which is where Halcyon builds or restores the following directories:

-- _GHC directory_, with GHC and the global GHC package database
+    - The _GHC directory_, with GHC and the global GHC package database
-- _Cabal directory_, with _cabal-install_ and the Cabal package database
+    - The _Cabal directory_, with _cabal-install_ and the Cabal package database
-- _sandbox directory_, with a Cabal sandbox and any additional build-time dependencies
+    - The _sandbox directory_, with a Cabal sandbox and any additional build-time dependencies

+    GHC and Cabal sandboxes are not easily relocatable.
+Changing the base directory will require Halcyon to rebuild all previously built archives from scratch, and is not recommended for a quick start.

+2. `/app` is the default path to the prefix directory, defined by [`HALCYON_PREFIX`](/reference/#halcyon_prefix), which is where Halcyon installs applications.

+    Changing the prefix directory can be easily done on a per-installation basis, as it will only cause an application-level change, and require an incremental build.

 Declaring dependencies
 ----------------------

-Halcyon allows all build-time and run-time dependencies to be explicitly declared, aiming to achieve 100% reproducible results.
+Halcyon allows all build-time and run-time dependencies to be explicitly declared, aiming to achieve 100% reproducible build results.

 #### Cabal files